Skip to main content

 Tooltips are everywhere on the web.
 They are essential for providing contextual information without cluttering the interface.
 But creating one that is robust, aesthetically pleasing, and above all, accessible, is a real challenge.

-In this article, I will introduce the Tooltip component I developed for Docusaurus.
+I developed this Tooltip component for Docusaurus.
 It doesn't just display a simple information box; it integrates intelligent positioning logic, an arrow that always stays aligned, and great customization flexibility.

 Component Skill Bars & Circles